triska/letswicrypt/README.md

 The file [server.pl](server.pl) contains a very simple web server that is written using SWI-Prolog.
-In its current form, it simply replies with a `404 Not found` error to any request.
-In a more realistic scenario, you would of course supply a more suitable definition for&nbsp;`handle_request/1`, so that the server replies with more useful content.
+In its current form, it simply replies with&nbsp;`Hello!` to any request.
+In a more realistic scenario, you would of course supply a more suitable definition of&nbsp;`handle_request/1`, so that the server replies with more useful content.
 Still, this basic server suffices to illustrate the principle for running an HTTPS&nbsp;server with any of the certificates we obtained in the previous steps.

 First, note that this server uses the [**`http_unix_daemon` library**](http://www.swi-prolog.org/pldoc/doc/swi/library/http/http_unix_daemon.pl).